 Over the the past few years Opal has become just as well known for her spoken word poetry as she has for her music.
 Performing at the Racial Injustice Summit, the Kingdom Justice Summit, and events at Edgewood College and Blackhawk Technical College just to name a few, has kept her busy and in high demand.
 In early 2016 she joined the Madison cast of the nationally followed Listen To Your Mother show, and performed a poetry piece and narrative for the show.
 Opal started out 2017 by performing at CUNA Mutual Group's National Sales Conference at the Omni CNN Center in Atlanta, GA.
 Since then she has written and performed original pieces for their employee forums and their National FOCUSS Competition and has many other performances scheduled in the Madison, WI area, including the Madison Chamber of Commerce Annual Ice Breaker, 100 Black Men of Madison annual Scholarship Gala, the 2017 Racial Justice Summit, and the United Way Kickoff Celebration.
 Her poetry from the YWCA RJS is currently in rotation on Madison City Channel.

-She is currently finishing up her first Spoken Word full-length album, entitled "My Name is Opal", which will be released September of 2018 and available on iTunes, Tidal, Spotify and wherever music is streamed.
+She is currently finishing up her first Spoken Word full-length album, entitled "My Name is Opal", which will be released January of 2019 and available on iTunes, Tidal, Spotify and wherever music is streamed.

 Writing poems since she was 15 and performing spoken word pieces since her college days at the University of Wisconsin-Parkside, poetry has been a way for Opal to not only express herself but also work through her own thoughts and feelings as a form of art therapy.
 Since she knows many people can relate to this benefit of the spoken word she feels compelled to write and speak on certain subjects that touch her soul.